 Your blood must be sent to a laboratory for analysis, so your PSA results won’t be available immediately.
 Your doctor will let you know when they have the results.

 The lab report will show the level of PSA in your blood as:

 In addition to looking at the amount of PSA in your blood, your doctor will assess how quickly this number is changing.
 Many things can affect PSA, so test results require careful analysis by an expert.
 Your doctor will take all of your health information into account.

 If you have an abnormal PSA test result, it doesn’t mean you have prostate cancer.
 Most men with a high PSA level don’t have prostate cancer.
-About 25 percent of men who have a biopsy due to a high PSA level have prostate cancer.
+About of men who have a biopsy due to a high PSA level have prostate cancer.

 It’s also possible for men with prostate cancer to have normal DRE and PSA test results.

 If they find anything that concerns them during the DRE, your doctor will discuss it with you then.
 An enlarged prostate is fairly common, especially as you age.